Capture of Columbia: Cotton burning orders

 Most consequentially, the slipshod planning prevented the planned destruction of the city's cotton stores.
 Confederate policy was to burn valuable cotton rather than let it fall into Union hands.
 But the utter lack of transportation meant that the cotton could not be taken outside the city, to be safely burned as planned.
-The post commander, Major Green, came up with the idea to pull the cotton into the streets to be burned; his orders were published in the Columbia papers on the 15th.
+The post commander, Major Green, came up with the idea to pull the cotton into the streets to be burned; his orders were published in the Columbia newspapers on the 15th.
 By the 16th, most of the city's cotton had been pulled out of the warehouses, basements, and sheds it was stockpiled in.
 A change in command followed.
 Wade Hampton III was promoted to Lt.
 Gen., effective the morning of the 17th.
 His first order was to forbid the burning of the cotton, since he realized that burning the cotton in situ would represent an extreme fire hazard.
 But Hampton's orders likely did not make it to most Confederate soldiers on the ground, since Major Green had deserted his post by the time Hampton took command of the area.